Opser vs. Claude Cowork

 Shared business contextOne source of truth across the team

-Claude CoworkNot supportedDrives existing apps; no native internal-tool builder
+Claude CoworkNot supportedDrives existing apps; no native tool builder

-Approvals & guardrailsControl what agents can do unattended
+Approvals & guardrailsControl what AI can do unattended

 Best-fit guidance